-•The provider had a recruitment policy which assisted them in the safe recruitment of staff.
+- •People were supported by sufficient numbers of staff. - •The provider had a recruitment policy which assisted them in the safe recruitment of staff.
 This included obtaining pre-employment checks prior to people commencing employment.
 These included references from previous employers, and a satisfactory Disclosure and Baring Check (DBS).
 The DBS checks help employers make safer recruitment decisions in preventing unsuitable people from working with vulnerable people.
-We looked at three staff recruitment files and found they contained relevant checks.
+We looked at four staff recruitment files and found they contained relevant checks.